• 3339 Hood Avenue

 Summer is a great time as any to break out the bubbly.
 Until July 31, The Gate Hotel Tokyo is partnering with prosecco manufacturer Bottega to provide a spread of high-priced drinks at its in-hotel establishments.

-The motel’s fourth ground offers spacious views overlooking downtown Ginza and Yurakucho.
-Guests are invited to soak up the summer season scenery as they sip on Bottega Accademia Blu (glass, ¥800; bottle ¥four,500), Bottega Gold (glass, ¥1,300; bottle ¥7,500), and Bottega Rose Gold (crystal, ¥1,300; bottle ¥7,500).
+The motel’s fourth floor offers spacious views overlooking downtown Ginza and Yurakucho.
+Guests are invited to soak up the summer season scenery as they sip on Bottega Accademia Blu (glass, ¥800; bottle ¥ 500), Bottega Gold (glass, ¥1,300; bottle ¥7,500), and Bottega Rose Gold (crystal, ¥1,300; bottle ¥7,500).

-As a bonus, the Lobby Lounge has opened up its Bottega Prosecco Bar — the first of its kind in Japan — so guests are unfastened to pop the cork every time they experience it.
+As a bonus, the Lobby Lounge has opened up its Bottega Prosecco Bar — the first of its kind in Japan — so guests are free to pop the cork every time they experience it.

 Sweets buffet offers tea-flavored treats.

 Evenings last longer in summer — because of this, there’s more time for dessert.
-Teaming up repeatedly with top-class Japanese tea dealer Fukujuen, The Imperial Hotel Osaka is proud to announce this yr’s Summer Sweets Buffet, set to run from June 8 to Sept.
+Teaming up repeatedly with top-class Japanese tea dealer Fukujuen, The Imperial Hotel Osaka is proud to announce this year’s Summer Sweets Buffet, set to run from June 8 to Sept.
 7 (excluding July 25).

 The inn’s fortuitous collaboration with Fukujuen — which itself boasts more than two centuries in the enterprise — has produced a bountiful choice of delectable candies, together with matcha mont blanc, hōjicha (roasted green tea), jelly, and hōjicha cheesecake.
 Each dining table may even function as a serving of safe-to-eat tea leaves, so guests may also advantage a real understanding of the purity of taste in fantastic tea.